Privacy policy

 As part of conversion tracking, HubSpot creates and transmits reports on the respective user behavior and thus enables us to evaluate the success of our online advertising and to present you with targeted advertising on our website.

-As part of the retargeting function, the analysis of your browsing behavior, which HubSpot carries out on our behalf, enables us to show you interest-based advertising on other websites.
-For this purpose, we can also use the technically unnecessary cookies (marketing cookies) set by HubSpot to merge the personal data stored when ordering the newsletter (see section 2.c)) with the other data collected by HubSpot in order to be able to present you with advertising offers that are of interest to you.
+As part of the retargeting function, the analysis of your browsing behavior that HubSpot performs on our behalf enables us to show you interest-based advertising on other websites.
+For this purpose, we can also use the technically unnecessary cookies (marketing cookies) set by HubSpot to merge the personal data stored when you subscribe to the newsletter (see section 2.c)) with the other data collected by HubSpot in order to present you with advertising offers that are of interest to you.

-You can prevent the storage of cookies by setting your browser software accordingly or delete cookies to whose use you have consented.
-HubSpot also provides detailed information on how to manage the use of cookies, see https://legal.hubspot.com/de/cookie-policy.
+You can prevent the storage of cookies by setting your browser software accordingly or delete cookies whose use you have consented to.
+HubSpot also provides you with detailed information on how to manage the use of cookies, see https://legal.hubspot.com/de/cookie-policy.
 However, we would like to point out that if you prevent or delete cookies, you may not be able to use all the functions of our website to their full extent.
-You can also prevent HubSpot from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by HubSpot by revoking your consent.
+You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) by HubSpot and the processing of this data by HubSpot by revoking your consent.

 You can find more information on the function and data protection by HubSpot under the following link: https://legal.hubspot.com/de/privacy-policy.

 For the purposes of statistical analysis, we use Google Analytics on our website, a web analysis service provided by Google Inc, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA (“Google”).
 Google Analytics uses its own cookies.
 These store text files on your computer that enable your use of the website to be analyzed.
 The information generated by the cookie about your use of our website is usually transferred to a Google server in the USA and stored there (for data transfer to non-secure third countries, see section 9 “Data transfer to third countries” in this privacy policy).
 To prevent the personalization of this data, your IP address is anonymized by shortening it.
 We are therefore unable to determine to which user an IP address can be assigned.
 Only in exceptional cases is the full IP address transmitted to a Google server in the USA and only anonymized there.
-Google will use this information on our behalf to evaluate your use of the website, to compile reports on website activity and to provide us with other services relating to website activity and internet usage.
+Google will use this information on our behalf for the purpose of evaluating your use of the website, compiling reports on website activity and providing us with other services relating to website activity and internet usage.

 Google is obliged not to merge the IP address transmitted by your browser as part of Google Analytics with other data.
 You can also prevent the storage of cookies by selecting the appropriate settings in your browser software.
 However, we would like to point out that in this case you may not be able to use all the functions of our website to their full extent.
-You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by revoking your consent and generally by clicking on the following link.
-An opt-out cookie is set to prevent the future collection of your data when you visit this website: https://tools.google.com/dlpage/gaoptout?hl=de.
+You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by Google by revoking your consent and generally by clicking on the following link.
+An opt-out cookie will be set to prevent the future collection of your data when you visit this website: https://tools.google.com/dlpage/gaoptout?hl=de.

 Insofar as data processing by Google Analytics involves the transfer of data to third countries and these have not previously been anonymized, please refer to section 9 of this privacy policy (data transfer to third countries).